The breakdown of weak null singularities inside black holes: Introduction

 \subsection{Acknowledgments}

 I am very grateful to Mihalis Dafermos for the stimulating discussions we had about this problem, and for valuable comments on the manuscript.
+I warmly thank the anonymous referees for valuable suggestions.
 I also thank John Anderson for his interest and useful discussions.